Home » PowerShell » PowerShell Find file (Search for Files using Get-ChildItem)

 PS D:\Temp> Get-ChildItem -Exclude *.exe -Recurse

-Above command, get a list of all files exclude *.exe files in subdirectories using recurse parameter in PowerShell.
+Above command, get a list of all files exclude *.exe files in subdirectories using the recurse parameter in PowerShell.

 PS D:\Temp> Get-ChildItem -Include *.doc,*.docx -File -Recurse -ErrorAction SilentlyContinue

-In the above example, Get-ChildItem uses the Include parameter to find *.doc or *.docx files from the directory or its subdirectories using Recurse parameter.
+In the above example, Get-ChildItem uses the Include parameter to find *.doc or *.docx files from the directory or its subdirectories using the Recurse parameter.

 Use ErrorAction silentlyContinue to continue with finding files even without having errors.